 Bitmapped Fonts Reside in the printer's memory.
-If the point size is changed, so has the font.
-Magnifying these fonts causes jaggedness to occur.
+If the point size is changed, so has formats, etc).

-Buffer Storage area in the printer's memory that holds specific data (images, formats, etc).

-EPC The Electronic Product Code, which is a numbering standard for items, similar to the UPC code for bar coding.
+Buffer Storage area in the printer's memory that holds specific data (images, items, similar to the UPC code for bar coding.
 The EPC is divided into several sections: Header, Manager Number, Object Class, and programming.
 This memory is separate from the user memory and the amount of EPC memory varies with the tag types.